ubershibs/odin-fb/README.md

 * Create the rails app with a postgresql database from the get-go (first time)
 * Sign-in with Devise
 * Set up Foundation for styling/layout - like it so far.
+* Set up Post and Comment models, controllers and views
+* Set up Guard and Minitest-Reporters gems to facilitate testing
 * Add tests to User model / expand model to include user info (non-auth related)
+* Add tests to Post model
+* Add integration tests for signed out users and users registrations

 ### To do
 * Use Omniauth to allow users to isng in with their real FB account